c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### Describe immutability - Is data on a Kafka topic immutable?

+Yes, a topic is immutable because a message cannot be edited or removed from the queue once partitioned.
+There may be a failure in the delivery or reading of a message, but it's content itself cannot be changed or ammended.

 #### How is data replicated across brokers in kafka?
 If you have a replication factor of 3 and 3 brokers, explain how data is spread across brokers
 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)

+Data (topics) are replicated to other brokers as a precaution.
+Replication of 3 across 3 brokers means each topic will have a copy within each broker, with only 1 of those being the leader.
+The additional 2 replicas will never deploy unless there is a failure or outage.

 #### What was the most fascinating aspect of Kafka to you while learning?

-It's compute power - it can write/transmit an insane amount of messages
+Its compute power - it can write/transmit an insane amount of messages